junkim0/fridge-yoloopencv/README.md

 ## Usage

+1. To use with your own video:
-1. Place your input video file in the project directory and rename it to `input.mp4`, or modify the `video_path` variable in `fridge_monitor.py`
+   - Either rename your video file to `input.mp4`
+   - Or modify the `video_path` variable in `fridge_monitor.py`

 2. Run the script:
 ```bash